'American Idol' star John Foster to play at Cajun Country Jam in first appearance since show

 DENHAM SPRINGS - John Foster announced he will perform at Cajun Country Jam in his first performance since American Idol.

 The Addis native finished as the runner-up on American Idol and will have his first post-Idol public appearance at the Cajun Country Jam festival, he said.
-He did not initially specify which day he will perform at the festival, which takes place from May 23 to May 25 at Pards North Park.
+He said he would perform on Sunday and possibly Saturday, which takes place from May 23 to May 25 at Pards North Park.

 Foster also noted a promotion for people to buy tickets half off with the code FOSTER.
 More information can be found on the site here.